Florence Griffith Joyner: Olympic runner

 Griffith finished fourth in the 200-meter sprint at the first World Championship in Athletics in 1983.
-In the next year, she qualified for the Olympics in the 200-meter distance with the second fastest time at the United States Olympic Trials, held in Los Angeles.
+In the next year, she qualified for the Olympics in the 200-meter distance with the second-fastest time at the United States Olympic trials, held in Los Angeles.
 Evelyn Ashford, another UCLA alumna and early favorite to medal, dropped out of the 200-meter due to injury.
-Griffith went on to win a silver medal in the 1984 Summer Olympics.
+Griffith went on to win a silver medal in the 1984 Summer Olympics, coming in second behind teammate Valerie Brisco-Hooks.

 After the 1984 Olympic Games, she spent less time running.
 Griffith continued to run part-time, winning the 100-meter IAAF Grand Prix Final with the time of 11.00 seconds.
 She did not compete at the 1985 U.S. National Championship.
 That same year, she returned to working at a bank and styled hair and nails in her spare time.
 She married Al Joyner, the Olympic triple jump champion of 1984, in 1987.

 She returned to athletics in April 1987.
 Four months later, at the 1987 World Championships in Rome, Griffith Joyner finished second in the 200-meter sprint.
 Her success during the 1987 season resulted in being ranked second in Track and Field News' 1987 world rankings.
 The 200 meters remained a stronger event for her than the 100 meters, where she was ranked seventh in the United States.

-Before the 1988 U.S. Olympic Trials, Griffith Joyner continued to work with her coach, and now husband's brother-in-law, Kersee, two days a week, but with her new husband coaching her three days a week.
-She ran the 100 meter in 10.96-seconds at the 1987 Cologne Grand Prix Track and Field Meet, a personal best but the mark was not even in the top 40 of all time.
-She continued to improve, again setting a personal best of 10.89 in the 100 meters in San Diego on June 25, 1988, but still remained shy of then American record holder Evelyn Ashford's three best times.
+Before the 1988 U.S. Olympic trials, Griffith Joyner continued to work with her coach and husband's brother-in-law, Kersee, two days a week, but with her new husband coaching her three days a week.
+She ran the 100 meters in 10.96 seconds at the 1987 Cologne Grand Prix Track and Field Meet, a personal best but the mark was not even in the top 40 of all time.
+She continued to improve, again setting a personal best of 10.89 in the 100 meters in San Diego on June 25, 1988, but remained shy of the American record holder Evelyn Ashford's three best times.
 A week before the trials she ran a tune-up race in 10.99 in Santa Monica.